argoproj-labs/argocd-operator/docs/reference/argocd.md

 ExecTimeout | 180 | Execution timeout in seconds for rendering tools (e.g. Helm, Kustomize) Env | [Empty] | Environment to set for the repository server workloads Replicas | [Empty] | The number of replicas for the ArgoCD Repo Server.
 Must be greater than or equal to 0.
+Volumes | [Empty] | Configure addition volumes for the repo server deployment.
+This field is optional.
+VolumeMounts | [Empty] | Configure addition volume mounts for the repo server deployment.
+This field is optional.
+InitContainers | [Empty] | List of init containers for the repo server deployment.
+This field is optional.
+SidecarContainers | [Empty] | List of sidecar containers for the repo server deployment.
+This field is optional.
+Enabled | true | Flag to enable repo server during ArgoCD installation.
+Remote | [Empty] | Specifies the remote URL of the repo server container.
+By default, it points to a local instance managed by the operator.
+This field is optional.

 ### Pass Command Arguments To Repo Server